 Crownridge Canyon Park Hiking Trails

-The Red Oak Trail is the largest of the only two trails inside the park.
-It forms a 1.3 mile loop which is handicap accessible.
+The Red Oak Trail is the largest of the two trails inside the park.
+It forms a 1.3-mile loop which is handicap accessible.
 However, there are a few bumpy spots along the trail.
-If you are using a wheelchair, you may encounter some rough areas on the way around this loop.
+If you are using a wheelchair, you may encounter some rough areas on your way around this loop.

 The smaller trail will extend your hike by about half a mile, but it is not handicap accessible.
 It is known as the Bear Grass Trail.
 I found this trail very easy to hike even though the trail is natural.
 Its difficulty is moderate at best.